Choc'late Allen: Caribbean Vizion

+Fast

 In 2007, 13-year-old Allen began the year with a five-day fast at the National Library in Port of Spain, Trinidad.
-Inspired after reading the biography of Mahatma Gandhi, she took a personal stance against the rising crime rate in Trinidad and Tobago; and sought to send a message of peace to citizens; by rejecting food and drink for five days.
+Inspired after reading the biography of Mahatma Gandhi, she did not consume food and drink for five days.
 During the fast, she urged the nation to take personal responsibility for their thoughts, words and actions; and work together toward positive nation building.
-Her stance became a national issue and inspired the youth community to break their silence and become advocates for social issues.
-Following her fast, she went on to conduct motivational school tours, award ceremonies, summer camps, and form youth groups that flew the TPR (taking personal responsibility) flag.
+Following her fast, she conducted motivational school tours, award ceremonies, summer camps, and formed youth groups that flew the TPR (taking personal responsibility) flag.

 In 2009, Allen and her organization produced an audio disk entitled "Children Must be Seen and Heard".
-This disk was the result of Allen's "Creating a vision for our future" workshop; an extensive tour of schools, communities and institutions in all 40 parishes in Jamaica.
-The tour was supported by many organizations including, UNESCO, UNAIDS, UNDP, UNICEF, and UNEP, and was executed over a period of two years.
+This disk was the result of Allen's "Creating a vision for our future" workshop; a tour of schools, communities and institutions in all 40 parishes in Jamaica.
+The tour was supported by UNESCO, UNAIDS, UNDP, UNICEF, and UNEP, and was executed over a period of two years.
 The audio disk was endorsed by the then Prime Minister, Mr. Bruce Golding and then Minister of Education, Dr. Andrew Holness, and was implemented as a training tool for teachers, guidance counselors, peer counselors, and students; in all schools on island.

-From 2007 to 2011; Allen has been a respected as a keynote speaker, motivational idol, child/ youth activist, recording artiste, radio and television hostess, newspaper journalist, educator; and (most recently) an author.
-She continues to tour schools, communities, and institutions and has always maintained her position and support for the concept of taking personal responsibility.
-The region is highly anticipating the launch of her book during 2012; which is said to recap the life of a young lady that captures our interest and hearts.
+From 2007 onward, Allen continued her work as a youth activist and motivational speaker, conducting school tours and social-awareness projects across several Caribbean countries.
+She also pursued music, performing at Rebel Salute in Jamaica in 2008 and receiving an offer to record with Tuff Gong International.
+In 2012, Allen announced plans to publish a book based on the life of a young woman.